Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 03:17

-With the spinal injury, three days after, I was in the hospital, and three days off from my initial operation, I was told I would never walk and it took me a month before moved too and one big time, now for people that are able bodied determine what pain disability people have.
+With the spinal injury, three days after, I was in the hospital, and three days off from my initial operation, I was told I would never walk and it took me a month before I moved one big toe, now for people that are able bodied it doesn’t matter what pain disability people have.
 When told something, in some people the brain says well, I’m not going to try.
 And I recently heard a story about a guy that was a great speaker and he was told he had cancer.
-And the doctor said, there were 97% of people died and won’t come in bed [phonetic 04:12] and only 3% live, and that’s you know, I think, the focus is on the man and not taking in a good error situation.
+And the doctor said, well 97% of people died and he said well tell me about the 3% that live, and that’s you know, I think, the focus is on the bad and not taking in the good in the situation.
 That’s what it means.

 It means with me too.
 It was a long road and then, it’s still a long road and every day is a long road to travel.
-And we’re just following you guys learn to watch myself and by transfer and all sorts of things and walk and walking is very hard.
+And with the spinal injury I had to learn to wash myself and transfer and all sorts of things and walk and walking is very hard.
 I do some walking and that sort of thing.
-The chiropractor [phonetic 04:50].
-The person hate me and I was in action or my girlfriend [phonetic 05:00] then we should go all over on the ground.
-Next thing I’m in the name and I am recovered.
+The car accident, the person hit me and I was on the ground, next thing I’m in the ambulance and I am recovered.

 Chantelle Ellem 05:04